-All Listening items are multiple choice and are designed to be group administered.
-They include a prerecorded stimulus passage and question stem.
-Listening items are selected response items, with one key and two distractors as answer choices.
-Answer choices are primarily illustrations; for Grades 2-12, items that test Listening proficiency at PLs 3-5 may consist of short written text response options that are written to be about two PLs lower than the targeted PL of the Listening item.
-Students select their answer by filling in the oval below the response option with a pencil in the test booklet.
-They can change their answer by erasing the filled-in oval.
-A screenshot of a sample Listening item is provided in Figure 2.
+All Listening items include a prerecorded stimulus passage and question stem.
+Listening items are selected-response items, with one key and two distractors as answer choices.
+Answer choices are primarily graphics (illustrations, photographs, charts/diagrams); for Grades 2-12, items that test Listening proficiency at PLs 3-5 may consist of short written text response options that are written to be about two PLs lower than the targeted PL of the Listening item.